-(j) PRESENTATION OF THE THESIS
+(j) PRESENTATION OF THE THESIS See Regulation 16.1 (j).

 - (i) Subject to the provisions of Ordinance 14.5, the thesis of the Degree of Doctor of Health must be the result of work done mainly while the student is registered as a candidate for the Degree of Doctor of Health of this University.
-A certificate to this effect shall be signed by the candidate when presenting the thesis. - (ii) The thesis shall also indicate: - (a) where the thesis, or any part of the thesis such as a published paper, has been produced jointly with others, that a substantial part is the original work of the candidate, and - (b) where the thesis incorporates material already submitted for another degree, the extent of that material and the degree, if any, obtained.

-(c) Subject to Regulation 16.14(d), a thesis may be submitted at any time after completion of that prescribed minimum period of study and research.
+A certificate to this effect shall be signed by the candidate when presenting the thesis. - (ii) The thesis shall also indicate: - (a) where the thesis, or any part of the thesis such as a published paper, has been produced jointly with others, that a substantial part is the original work of the candidate, and - (b) where the thesis incorporates material already submitted for another degree, the extent of that material and the degree, if any, obtained. - (c) Subject to Regulation 16.14(d), a thesis may be submitted at any time after completion of that prescribed minimum period of study and research.

 - (i) The Board of Examiners shall make recommendations as detailed below.
 A report on the thesis must be provided by the examiners.
 If the Board of Examiners cannot agree, the Board of Examiners shall report this disagreement to the Board of Studies which may recommend to Senate that a new Board of Examiners be appointed, without prejudice to the candidate. - (ii) The Board of Examiners may recommend to the Board of Studies: either: (1) that the candidate be awarded the Degree of Doctor of Health; or: (2) that the candidate be awarded the Degree of Doctor of Health, subject to minor corrections to the thesis being executed to the satisfaction of the internal examiner(s); or: (3) that the candidate not be awarded the Degree of Doctor of Health but be given the opportunity of submitting a revised thesis for examination.
-The examiners shall normally require the candidate to undergo a second viva voce examination if a revised thesis is submitted; - or: (4) that the candidate fail and not be awarded the Degree of Doctor of Health. (iii) Where submission of a revised thesis has been recommended candidates may, with the approval of the Board of Studies, be permitted to submit a revised thesis, within such lapse of time as may be prescribed, and present themselves for reexamination; no further resubmission is permitted if the candidate fails to satisfy the Board of Examiners at this second attempt.
+The examiners shall normally require the candidate to undergo a second viva voce examination if a revised thesis is submitted: - or: (4) that the candidate not be awarded the Degree of Doctor of Health but be awarded the Degree of Master of Philosophy (subject to any minor revisions to the thesis which may be prescribed by the examiners and which must be carried out to their satisfaction); - or: (5) that the candidate fail and not be awarded either the Degree of Doctor of Health or the Degree of Master of Philosophy. - (iii) Where submission of a revised thesis has been recommended candidates may, with the approval of the Board of Studies, be permitted to submit a revised thesis, within such lapse of time as may be prescribed, and present themselves for reexamination; no further resubmission is permitted if the candidate fails to satisfy the

+Board of Examiners at this second attempt.